-In Alaska, fishing, hunting is not a luxury, as we imagine it in more southern latitudes, but a necessity, because in Alaska there is no well-developed agricultural culture.
+In Alaska, fishing, hunting is not a luxury, as we imagine it in more southern latitudes, but a necessity, because there is no well-developed agriculture in Alaska.
 What connects us is the ocean and ocean health.
-Plastic and microplastic not only affect the health of flora and fauna systems, but also pose a serious threat to human health.
-We decided to work on this problem and find a solution to it.
+Plastic and microplastics not only affect the health of flora and fauna systems, but also pose a serious threat to human health.
+We decided to work on this problem and find a solution.

 My name is Philip Amstislavsky, I am a researcher and professor of health at the University of Alaska in Anchorage.
 I am researching biomaterials and green technologies that could be adopted and adapted in Alaska and other northern regions.

 I was born in Yekaterinburg, in the Urals.
 Then we lived in the Yamal-Nenets Autonomous Okrug on the Yamal Peninsula.
 If it is not north, then I do not know what is north.